Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 ![Initial flow](images/PrefectInitialCollection.png)

+The initial dataset collection (from Roboflow) takes some time because it downloads around 3k images.
+Because the dataset is big and has several augmented images (although the page states they don't), we only do an additional augmentation (1 original image = 2 end images).
+The retraining with (less images downloaded) from the user feedbacks is configured with 8 augmentations.

 The metric to monitor that I set is AUC.
 AUC (Area Under the Curve) is a metric to measure how well a model can distinguish between different classes.

 ![Periodic flow](images/PrefectPeriodicCollection.png)

-When drift is detected (the AUC goes bellow the threshold configured in options) it will generate the split with the new data so that the training service finds and retrains last model with them.
+When drift is detected (the AUC goes below the threshold configured in options) it will generate the split with the new data so that the training service finds and retrains last model with them.

+We can manually start the periodic flow of data collection by running ...

 ##### Forcing retraining